-ACU offers a number of postgraduate coursework programs in psychology including master's degrees in professional, clinical, and educational and developmental psychology - giving students the option of working towards either the 5+1 model or the six year accredited sequence of study to achieve the six years of training required by the Psychology Board of Australia to become eligible for general registration as a psychologist.
+ACU offers a number of postgraduate coursework programs in psychology including masters degrees in professional, clinical, and educational and developmental psychology - giving students the option of working towards either the 5+1 model or the six year accredited sequence of study to achieve the six years of training required by the Psychology Board of Australia to become eligible for general registration as a psychologist.

 For high-performing students with a first class honours degree, our Master of Psychology/Doctor of Philosophy degrees combine professional training within clinical psychology or educational and developmental psychology with a research Doctor of Philosophy (PhD).
-To undertake this combined coursework/research program, you commence the Master of Psychology then subsequently apply for and undertake the PhD.
+You can commence the Master of Psychology degree and then subsequently apply for and undertake the PhD.